clp-research/slurk/docs/slurk_layouts.rst

 =========================================

 In Slurk you have the possibility to integrate your own layouts.
-With layouts it is possible to modify the right side and specify a stylesheet.
+With layouts it is possible to modify the display area on the right side and specify a stylesheet.

 A layout is a JSON file with a top level dictionary with the following keys: